Misskey Setup and Installation Guide

 Copy the following text to

-:#!/sbin/openrc-run name=misskey description="Misskey daemon" command="/usr/bin/npm" command_args="start" command_user="misskey" supervisor="supervise-daemon" supervise_daemon_args=" -d /home/misskey/misskey -e NODE_ENV=\"production\"" pidfile="/run/${RC_SVCNAME}.pid" depend() { need net use logger # alternatively, uncomment if using nginx reverse proxy #use logger nginx }
+/etc/init.d/misskey:#!/sbin/openrc-run name=misskey description="Misskey daemon" command="/usr/bin/npm" command_args="start" command_user="misskey" supervisor="supervise-daemon" supervise_daemon_args=" -d /home/misskey/misskey -e NODE_ENV=\"production\"" pidfile="/run/${RC_SVCNAME}.pid" depend() { need net use logger # alternatively, uncomment if using nginx reverse proxy #use logger nginx }Set the service to start on boot

-Start the Misskey service
+rc-update add misskeyStart the Misskey service

 rc-service misskey start

-You can check if the service is running with rc-service misskey status
+You can check if the service is running with rc-service misskey status.

 How to update your Misskey server to the latest version